 JASON E. CHRIST is a Member of the Firm in the Health Care and Life Sciences practice, in the Washington, DC, office of Epstein Becker Green.
 He concentrates in health care fraud and abuse, risk adjustment payment, government investigations, and health regulatory counseling.
-In 2016, he was recommended by The Legal 500 United States in the Healthcare: Service Providers category, and he was cited in 2018 among the "Next Generation Lawyers."
+In 2016 and 2018, he was recommended by The Legal 500 United States in the Healthcare: Service Providers category, and he was cited in 2018 among the "Next Generation Lawyers."

 - Defends a variety of health care entities in civil and criminal government investigations relating to health care fraud and abuse arising under anti-kickback laws, physician self-referral laws, false claim/false billing laws, and other state and federal fraud statutes including qui tam actions